 The Inaugural Ye Scalywag Music and Beer Festival took place on October 22nd and presented quite the pairing of punk rock and craft beer.
 While punk rock is definitely no stranger to alcoholic beverages the craft beer scene is still relatively new to punk rock.
 However, with craft breweries slowly embracing alternative subcultures a music festival like Ye Scalywag was only a matter of time.
 As far as the festivals first outing goes I think the crew did an excellent job with maybe only a few minor tweaks necessary to improve upon the festival.
+You can buy beats and try to make your own music.
+And who knows maybe next year you could be on stage at the scalywag music festival.

 I’ll start with my most major gripe about the festival; the lack of vegan food options present.
 While there were tons of tasty options for the meat eaters and vegetarians, there were impressive cooking demos and killer samples, as a vegan I was left wanting more.
 My only option the entire day was fries, granted they were very delicious, but I was left somewhat dissatisfied in that realm.
 On the bright side of this conundrum I was able to drink more beer due to the space unoccupied by food!